 "To find the right mini pill simply select your pill from the drop-down menu to the left or browse below."

-The mini pill (also known as the Progesterone-Only Pill) contains just progesterone, and prevents unwanted pregnancy by stopping fertilisation.
+The mini pill (also known as the Progestogen-Only Pill) contains just progesterone, and prevents unwanted pregnancy by stopping fertilisation.

 About Mini Pills (Progesterone-Only)